isomerpages/govtech-gobusiness/_FAQ/1d-sectorspecific.md

 Your law practice will only need to submit one application.

 #### **26. Can my law practice continue to operate while waiting for the outcome of our application?**
-For law practices that are providing legal services identified as essential services, you must ensure that you submit an application for general exemption and retain proof of having done so.
-You may continue to operate while waiting for a reply from the general exemption application in respect of the provision of such essential legal services.
-However, you are required to continue to strictly comply with the Safe Distancing advisory  and other guidance available to providers of essential services.
+For law practices that are providing legal services identified as essential services, you must submit an application for general exemption and obtain an email notification of approval to continue operations.

-If the services that your law practice provides are not one of the four categories of legal activities identified as essential legal services, you must suspend all in-person activities at your office for the business suspension period from 7 April 2020 to 4 May 2020.
+If the services that your law practice provides are not one of the four categories of legal activities identified as <a href="https://covid.gobusiness.gov.sg/essentialservices/legalservices/" target="_blank">essential legal services</a>, you must suspend all in-person activities at your office.
 You may continue to operate if the services can be performed by telecommuting from home.
-For short term entry into your office, you will need to apply for a time-limited exemption.

 #### **27. Are landscaping works considered an essential service?**
 Landscaping works are not considered an essential service unless it is for the purpose of vector control to prevent mosquito breeding.